Understanding Types of Research – With Example

 2. Correlational research

-It is a type of investigation that students can perform for identification of the relationship between different variables of the study.
+It is a type of investigation that students can perform to the identification of the relationship between different variables of the study.
 It is a kind of research that you can execute for developing an understanding of the relationship between cause and effect.
-For example, Investigation conducted for analyzing the effect of social media on children’s studies.
+For example, Investigation was conducted for analyzing the effect of social media on children’s studies.

 3. Descriptive research

 It provides the researcher with ease in describing the attitude of people selected as participants.
 In descriptive research, only one variable is needed for facilitating an investigation on a particular topic.